Month: July 2019

-Here are a few shots of the Big Sky Meadow at RHS Hyde Hall.
-It is a 46 acre project to convert land to a perennial meadow and I’m sure you’ll agree it looks pretty amazing.
+The Big Sky Meadow at RHS Hyde Hall is a 46 acre project to convert land to a perennial meadow.
+The plants are those common to the Eurasian steppes, North American prairies and African grasslands.

+Blue Eryngium planum and yellow Galium verum.
 When dried, the yellow flowers smell of freshly mown hay.
 These were once used to stuff straw mattresses.
 A yellow dye was also made from these flowers.

 Berkehya purpurea from South Africa is a drought tolerant plant, suited to areas with poor soils.

 Red clover – in herbal medicine, was used to treat skin disorders.

 You must be logged in to post a comment.